Steam refunds: Explained everything you need to know

 Frequently Asked Questions

-Is it possible to receive a refund for a single game purchased as part of a bundle?
+Can a single game be returned as part of a bundle?

-Not at all.
-Refunds are only available for full packages.
+No, refunds are only available for full packages.

 Readme also